jibrilhaleemat/HR-Analysis/README.md

 ## Challenges I Faced

-At some point, some formatting changes didn’t apply immediately, which confused me a bit.

-Also, deciding how to handle missing values required some thinking because I didn’t want to affect the accuracy of the data.

-To solve this, I kept rechecking the data using filters and sorting until I was confident.
+I faced some challenges with formatting, as some changes didn’t apply immediately.
+Handling missing values also required careful thinking, and I decided to fill some using the average for numerical columns.

+While building the dashboard, I struggled a bit with choosing the right color combination and also had an issue where a slicer was not responding to one of my KPIs.
+I had to redo parts of the dashboard before it worked properly.

 ## Final Outcome of Cleaning

 After cleaning, the dataset became more consistent and reliable, which made it easier to create pivot tables and dashboards without errors.

-📊 Data Analysis & Insights
+## Data Analysis & Insights

 ## 1. Employee Distribution